discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 r2lambda::deploy_lambda(tag = "current_time")
 ```

-Finally, we invoke the cloud instance of our function, to make sure everything went
+Finally, to make sure everything went well, we invoke the cloud instance of our
-well.
-Be sure to include the logs, as this particular function does not return anything.
+function.
+Be sure to include the logs, as this particular function does not return
+anything.

 ```{r}
 r2lambda::invoke_lambda(